© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 Rewards should be tied to passion and purpose, not to pressure and fear.

-Workers should be able to clearly associate the reward to their accomplishments.
+Workers should be able to clearly associate the reward with their accomplishments.

 Imagine if someone told you “Thank you” and did not say what for.
 One of the purposes of a reward is to reinforce the positive behaviors that earned the reward in the first place.
 If employees understand what behaviors they are being rewarded for, they are more likely to repeat those behaviors.